 And in October of 2009, Rowmark would acquire 100% of its former joint venture partner in Europe, and began the process to bring its European sales, service and warehouse operations into its present day headquarters near Antwerp, Belgium.

 In In 2013, management along with Clearview Capital completed a sale of the company to Bertram Capital.
 Continuing the roadmap set forth by Clearview, Bertram and senior management remained committed to continued growth of the company.

 In 2015-2016, Rowmark acquired three of its domestic distributors in the signage, engraving, recognition and personal identification markets: Johnson Plastics, Bur-Lane, and LaserBits.
 All three businesses would later be combined into a new entity, Johnson Plastics Plus, which several U.S. distribution locations to serve these markets.

 In the fall of 2015, Rowmark moved into a brand new, state-of-the-art facility.
 This would allow the Rowmark and PMC divisions room to grow in their respective markets.
 Also in 2015, Rowmark established Rowmark Australia, bringing products to the customers of Australia and New Zealand on a direct basis.

-The company continues to maintain the Industrial Drive facility as well, which now serves as the home for PMC.
-This move has enabled growth of the PMC division into its respective markets.
-In the spring of 2018, Rowmark's Johnson Plastics Plus division opened an office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers, and modern work environments for its employees.
+In the spring of 2018, Rowmark's Johnson Plastics Plus division opened a new office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers, and modern work environments for its employees.